John McCain funeral: Meghan McCain, Bush, Obama eulogize 'American greatness'

 The vehicles passed in front of the White House.
 President Donald Trump, who pointedly was not invited to any of the events in the three days honoring McCain, had feuded frequently with the senator.

-At the White House, as McCain was honored at the National Cathedral, President Donald Trump went about his day like any other Saturday.
+At the White House, as McCain was honored at the National Cathedral, the president went about his day like any other Saturday.
 He had no public events on his schedule.
-He began the day with a series of tweets criticizing the Department of Justice and the FBI.
+He began with a series of tweets criticizing the Department of Justice and the FBI.

 Then, during McCain’s service, shortly after 10:30 a.m., Trump's motorcade left the White House and arrived at Trump National Golf Club in Loundon County, Va.
 He was wearing a white short-sleeved shirt and white Make America Great Again hat.